 Currency

 The Haitian gourde is the national currency, with HTG as the currency code.
-The currency symbol is G, and the most frequent HTG conversion transaction is between USD and HTG.
-In a November 2020 decree, the Haitian government ordered all prices to be displayed or announced in gourdes, with punishments and fines for non-compliance.
-Some stores still display prices in the informal “Haitian dollars” format (a fixed rate of 5 Haitian gourdes to 1 Haitian dollar).
+The currency symbol is Gdes, and the most frequent HTG conversion transaction is between USD and HTG.
+As of September 2023, 135 HTG is needed for 1 USD.
+In a November 2020 decree, the Haitian government ordered all prices to be displayed or announced in gourdes, with punishments and fines for non-compliance, however, a lack of resources caused this decision to be hardly enforcable Some stores still display prices in the commonly accepted but informal “Haitian dollars” format (a fixed rate of 5 Haitian gourdes to 1 Haitian dollar).

 Telecommunications/Electric